-If next of kin contact companies about relatives who are not believed to be involved in the incident and it is confirmed they are at a place of safety (i.e. people who are not injured, missing, or apparently deceased), Relative Response teams may give this information.
+If next of kin contact companies about relatives who are not believed to be involved in the incident (i.e. people who are not injured, missing, or apparently deceased), Relative Response teams may give this information.
 This procedure is currently followed by many companies.